ep390/ep390/ep-390-web/app/syllabus/page.md

 Currently, the best generative models are "closed weight," meaning that in order to access them you need to pay to use a model by sending a request to the model providers web-service.

-Sometimes proprietary closed-sourced generative models are promoted for free.
+Sometimes proprietary closed-source generative models are promoted for free.

 **In this class we will prioritize free and open-weight models when possible and appropriate.**